nbomasi/terraform-cloud/README.md

 5. The servers could not download from the internet: I had to create route table using Natgateway as route

 6. Target groups were not automatically registered: I had to manually register them before my instances could be healthy

+7. Pip installation was not in the user data for creating AMIs, hence, boto and boto3 were not automatical installed: I had to install manualy, I have corrected the script though.